andrevidela/Research-report/Thesis/index.md

 ## Cutting edge linear types

  Granule is a language that features _quantitative reasoning via graded modal types_ and features indexed types[^7].
 This effort is the result of years of research in the domain of effect, co-effect, resource-aware calculus and co-monadic computation\cite{monad_or_comonad}.
 Granule itself makes heavy use of _graded monads_\cite{effect_coeffects_grading} which allow to precisely annotate co-effects\cite{coeffect_computation} in the type system.
 This enables the program to model _resource management_ at the type-level.
-What's more, graded monads provide an algebraic structure to _combine and compose_ those co-effects\cite{quantitative_coeffects}.
-This way, linearity can not only be modelled but also _mixed-in_ with other interpretations of resources.
-While this multiplies the opportunities in resource tracking, this approach hasn't received the treatment it deserves with regards to performance and tracking runtime complexity.
+What's more, graded monads provide an algebraic structure to _combine and compose_ those co-effects\cite{quantitative_coeffects}; this way, linearity can not only be modelled but also _mixed-in_ with other interpretations of resources.
+While this multiplies the opportunities in resource tracking, this approach hasn't received the treatment it deserves regarding performance and tracking runtime complexity.

-Up until now we have not addressed the main requirement of Idris2: We intend to use _both_ dependent types _and_ linear types within the same language.
-However, no satisfying theory came until _I got plentty o nuttin_\cite{nuttin} and its descendant, _Quantitative type theory_ \cite{qtt}.
+Until now, we have not addressed the main requirement of Idris2: We intend to use _both_ dependent types _and_ linear types within the same language.
+However, no satisfying theory came until _I got plenty o nuttin_\cite{nuttin} and its descendant, _Quantitative type theory_ \cite{qtt}.
 A previous attempt\cite{integrating_linear_dependent}noted that a single language could have both a linear arrow and a dependent arrow and while the linear arrow can depend on non-linear terms, the linear arrow cannot be dependent.
 This is achieved again by splitting our context in two between a linear and non-linear.

 In order to implement full dependent types QTT makes the following changes:

 - Dependent typing uses _erased_ variables
-- Multiplicities are tracked on the _binder_rather than being a feature of type of a variable.
+- Multiplicities are tracked on the _binder_rather than being a feature of the type of a variable.

-While this elegantly merges the capabilities of a Martin-Löf-style type theory\cite{martin-lof}  and Linear Logic\cite{linear-logic}, the proposed result does not touch upon potential performance improvement that such a language could feature but removing indices from the runtime\cite{store_indices}.
-However it has the potential to bring together Linear types and dependent types in a way that allows precise resource tracking and strong performance guarantees.
+While this elegantly merges the capabilities of a Martin-Löf-style type theory\cite{martin-lof}  and Linear Logic\cite{linear-logic}, the proposed result does not touch upon the potential performance improvement that such a language could feature but removing indices from the runtime\cite{store_indices}.
+However, it has the potential to bring together Linear types and dependent types in a way that allows precise resource tracking and strong performance guarantees.
 Resource tracking through semirings is not a novel idea, but has been explored through the lens of and explicit comonadic computation \cite{parametric_effects} instead of dependent linear type systems.

-Unfortunately, this approach does not solve every long standing problems of computer science like how to use the univalence axiom in the language like cubical agda\cite{cubical_agda}.
+Unfortunately, this approach does not solve every long-standing problems of computer science like how to use the univalence axiom in the language like cubical Agda\cite{cubical_agda}.
 Interestingly enough, cubical type theory and homotopy type theory display a problem that could be solved in Idris2 very easily: They are non-computational.
-Which means they simply could be restricted to _erased_ multiplicity such that they are enforce by the compiler to never appear at runtime.
+This means that they could be restricted to _erased_ multiplicity such that they are enforced by the compiler to never appear at runtime.

 Since this approach has already been tried in Agda\cite{agda}, maybe Idris2 should be extended with Observational Type Theory \cite{ott} in order to solve the problem of functional extensionality.
-Which would greatly improve the range of programs Idris2 can write as we see with Idris-CT\cite{idris-ct} which require to postulate function extensionality for a lot of their proofs.
+This would greatly improve the range of programs Idris2 can write as we see with Idris-CT\cite{idris-ct} which require postulating function extensionality for a lot of their proofs.
 Such an extension to the language would beautifully mix the dependent type aspect of Idris with linear types.

 As we've seen earlier, linearity has strong ties with resource and memory management, including reference counting. _Counting immutable beans_\cite{immutable_beans} does not concern itself with linearity, but it references a number of heuristics which are eerily similar to the rules enforces by linear logic.
 Those heuristics show up in the context of using reference counting for a purely functional programming language.
 While reference counting has, for a long time, been disregarded in favour of runtime garbage collectors, it now has proven to be commercially viable in languages like Swift or Python.
 The specific results presented here are focused on the performance benefits in avoiding unnecessary copies and reducing the amount of increment and decrement operation when manipulating the reference count at runtime.
 We are going to revisit this statement in a later section and frame it in the context of quantitative types.